John Fish B.Sc.

 "Felly dylai'r dosbarthiad dadwneud gormod, a pob dyn yn cael digon"

-"So distribution should undo excess, and each man have enough"
+"So distribution should undo excess,

 Shakespeare, King Lear